 What is Black Tar Heroin?

 • Black tar heroin is highly addictive and can contain numerous harmful cutting agents, leading to increased infection, damage to veins and tissues, and potential overdose and death.

-• Long-term use of black tar heroin can lead to irreversible neurological issues, decreased overall health, and blood-borne infections.
+• Long-term use of black tar heroin can lead to a range of health issues, including potential neurological damage, general health deterioration, and risk of blood-borne infections.

-For several years now, there has been an unnerving surge in addiction rates from opioid usage.
+Over the past two decades, there has been a significant increase in opioid addiction rates.
 Unfortunately, the addictive nature of these substances has led many individuals to resort to acquiring manufactured heroin products – leading to rampant drug abuse.
 A particularly dangerous opioid that is illegally obtained is known as black tar heroin.

+What is Black Tar Heroin?